-The Mechanics, and One Example
+The Mechanics of Yogafoot and One Example

 Start standing, with your partner hooking your right knee with their right shin and foot, creating a "hook" of sorts.
-Establish grips first blocking their left leg from being able to interfere or maintain their guard, and then grip outside of their pants at the knee with your left hand.
+Establish grips, first blocking their left leg from being able to interfere or maintain their guard, and then grip outside of their pants at the knee with your left hand.
 Next, apply pressure outward by rotating your right knee to your left, and use counter-pressure from your left hand by pushing inward.

 Once you have this consistent, inward pressure applied, use the same yogafoot mechanics from before to swivel free of their hook.
-This time, when you "kick yourself in the butt" and keep your knee stationary, you'll free yourself from one hook only to find yourself in Reverse De La Riva guard, so you will need to replicate the X-pass described above in some fashion.
+This time, when you "kick yourself in the butt" and keep your knee stationary, you'll free yourself from one hook only to find yourself in Reverse De La Riva guard.
+So you will need to replicate the X-pass described above in some fashion.

 They key difference here is that your knee will stay on the ground during this portion of the technique; otherwise, the movement is essentially the same.
 Use this new "hook" to help free your trapped leg during the pass.

-Scissor Half Pass
+A Scissor Half Pass Example

-The mechanics of passing scissor half guard can be somewhat more complex, but once you have the arm threaded through and your partner's hips smashed, the yogafoot is, once again, your good friend in completing the pass.
+The mechanics of passing scissor half guard can be somewhat more complex.
+But once you have the arm threaded through and your partner's hips smashed, the yogafoot is, once again, your good friend in completing the pass.

 One More Approach

 This time, however, the ultimate goal is actually to step into the person's half guard.
 This unexpected approach will catch a lot of folks off guard, as they will no doubt expect you to approach with an X-pass or something similar.
 Stepping into the half guard, as shown in the video above, can often be a great approach to attacking the feet.

-However, the bigger picture is that jiu jitsu is modular, and you can combine bits and pieces of the techniques, like words making up different sentences, to make up your own moves (sentences).
+However, the bigger picture is that jiu jitsu is modular.
+You can combine bits and pieces of the techniques, like words making up different sentences, to make up your own moves.
 As always, let me know how these techniques are working for you!